Abbott and Costello Meet Dr. Jekyll and Mr. Hyde: Reception

 Contemporaneous reviewers gave the film good marks.
 Film Daily reported, "If the audience reaction at a sneak preview can be taken as a criterion, then Universal-International has another big treat for the Abbott and Costello fans."
 The Los Angeles Times referred tongue-in-cheek to the liberties the script took with the original story: "If Robert Louis Stevenson is turning over in his grave, it's probably only so he can get in a more comfortable position for a belly laugh."
 On Rotten Tomatoes, however, the film's grades are lower.
 It has an approval rating of 63% based on reviews from 8 critics, with an average rating of 5.86/10.

 Home media

-The film has been released three times on DVD, on The Best of Abbott and Costello Volume Four, on October 4, 2005; again on October 28, 2008 as part of Abbott and Costello: The Complete Universal Pictures Collection; and in the Abbott and Costello Meet the Monsters Collection in 2015.
+The film has been released three times on DVD, on The Best of Abbott and Costello Volume Four, on October 4, 2005; again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection; and in the Abbott and Costello Meet the Monsters Collection in 2015.

+The film was released on Blu-ray as part of Abbott & Costello: The Complete Universal Pictures Collection on November 19, 2019.